sabi-31/My_Perfect_Arch-linux/README.md

 	Be careful not to remove all the keys as this might render your drive unlockable.
 (You can recover from such an accident if you have the Luks Header Backed up)

-3. Setup auto unlocking via TPM
+3. Setup auto unlocking via TPM [Read More](https://0pointer.net/blog/unlocking-luks2-volumes-with-tpm2-fido2-pkcs11-security-hardware-on-systemd-248.html)

 	We can enroll our TPM2 chip (present in most modern PC's) on the LUKS volume with the help of [Systemd-cryptenroll](https://wiki.archlinux.org/title/Systemd-cryptenroll) to have the TPM2 then automatically unlock the drive during boot.